MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-search.md

 :::image type="content" source="media/visual-studio-search-cropped.png" alt-text="Visual Studio search box" lightbox="media/visual-studio-search.png":::

 > [!NOTE]
-> The command executed by Visual Studio search is `Window.QuickLaunch` and you may see this feature referred to as quick search or quick launch.
+> The command executed by Visual Studio search is `Window.QuickLaunch` and you might see this feature referred to as quick search or quick launch.

 Unlike other search features such as [Find in Files](find-in-files.md) or Search Solution Explorer, the search results in Visual Studio include IDE features, menu options, file names, and more.
 The following sections discuss the different types of results that Visual Studio search can find.